graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/settings.md

 ---
 layout: default
 title: Query Tuning
-parent: Language Reference
+parent: Extension Reference
 nav_order: 4
 ---

 # Query Tuning
 {: .no_toc }

-This page details Graphix-specific compiler settings and hints that can be set on a per-request basis.
+This page details Graphix-specific compiler settings and hints that can be set on a per-request basis OR globally in the configuration file.

 ## Table of Contents
 {: .no_toc .text-delta }